 - An open-top caterpillar bus tour of the Christchurch Botanic Gardens

-- Christchurch Gondola ride
+- Christchurch Gondola ride (see our review and images here)

 - An opportunity to enjoy 17-stops during a hop-on-hop-off tour aboard the Christchurch Tram.